-Alternative: Preferred Alternative A Preferred Alternative A No-Go Alternative PLANNING, DESIGN AND DEVELOPMENT PHASE ESTUARINE ASSESSMEN T IMPACT 4 Potential impact and risk: DISTURBANCE OF ESTUARINE AND COASTAL HA GENERAL CONSTRUCTION ACTIVITIES.
-BITAT CAUSED BY Nature of impact: including stockpile and anagement, site access, vehicles and machinery No Impact Extent and duration of impact: PermanentSite specific PermanentSite specific Consequence of impact or risk: I pollution (chemical and e estuarine coastal and Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: No Loss No Loss Degree to which the impact can be reversed: Fully reversible Fully reversible Indirect impacts: None identified.
+Alternative: Preferred Alternative A Preferred Alternative A No-Go Alternative PLANNING, DESIGN AND DEVELOPMEN PHASE ESTUARINE ASSESSMEN T IMPACT 4 Potential impact and risk: DISTURBANCE OF ESTUA RINE AND COASTAL HA BITAT CAUSED BY GENERAL CONSTRUCTION ACTIVITIES.
+Nature of impact: laydown areas, waste m refuelling of construction anagement, site access, vehicles and machinery No Impact Extent and duration of impact: Permanent Permanent Site specific Site specific Consequence of impact or risk: Physical disturbance and solid waste) of sensitive estuarine habitat pollution (chemical and e estuarine coastal and Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: No Loss No Loss Degree to which the impact can be reversed: Fully reversible Fully reversible Indirect impacts: None identified.
 None identified.
-Cumulative impact prior to mitigation: Low Low

-Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium (-) Medium (-) No Impact Degree to which the impact can be avoided: High High Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: See b pelow Residual impacts: None (no additional loss of estuarine habitat) Cumulative impact post mitigation: Low Low Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact
+Cumulative impact prior to mitigation: Low Low Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium (-) Medium (-) No Impact Degree to which the impact can be avoided: High High Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: See b below Residual impacts: None (no additional lo ss of estuarine habitat) Cumulative impact post mitigation: Low Low Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact